polyfem/Decoupling-Simulation-Accuracy-from-Mesh-Quality/README.md

 make -j 8
 ```

+Make sure that [PARDISO](https://www.pardiso-project.org/) is found and enabled, otherwise you might not be able to generate certain figures (see below).
+In PolyFEM, `FindPardiso.cmake` will look for the PARDISO library in `~/.local` or `~/.pardiso`.
+If you installed PARDISO in a different location, you may need to update this file accordingly.

 ##### Conda Environment

 Install [Miniconda](https://docs.conda.io/en/latest/miniconda.html) for Python 3, and create the environment for this paper from the `conda.yml` file: